steamship-core/steamship-langchain/examples/greeting/README.md

-# Chatbot Example
+# Basic Prompt Example for issuing a Greeting

-This is an example of deploying an app using a LangChain-based ChatBot on Steamship.
+This is an example of deploying an app using Steamship's LLM integration with LangChain.

 ## Try it out